 Address at National Yom HaShoah Commemoration Ceremony

-On Sunday 7th April 2013, the Chief Rabbi Lord Sacks delivered the keynote address at the National Yom HaShoah Commemoration Ceremony at The Dell in Hyde Park, London.
+On Sunday 7th April 2013, Chief Rabbi Lord Sacks delivered the keynote address at the National Yom HaShoah Commemoration Ceremony at The Dell in Hyde Park, London.

 Hitler once said that conscience was a Jewish invention, which is why the Nazis tried to kill not only Jews but also Judaism.
 They sought to murder not just the Jewish people but also, as it were, the Jewish God.